 Accurate identification of patent ownership relies on tracing the chain of title, a process that involves verifying the sequence of assignments, licenses, and other transactions that have affected the patent’s ownership over time.
 This process is vital in establishing a clear title history, which is necessary for patent transfer.
 A thorough review of the patent’s title history helps to identify the current owner, as well as any potential issues or encumbrances that may impact the transfer process.

 Tracing the chain of title involves examining a range of documents, including patent assignments, licenses, and other agreements.
-This review helps to establish the patent's provenance, providing a clear understanding of how ownership has evolved over time.
+This review helps to establish the patent’s provenance, providing a clear understanding of how ownership has evolved over time.
 By verifying the chain of title, parties involved in the patent transfer process can validate that the transaction is valid and that the new owner has clear title to the patent.
 This diligence is critical in preventing potential disputes and guaranteeing the smooth transfer of patent ownership.
+In practice, chain of title issues are among the most common problems discovered during patent due diligence, particularly with older patents that may have changed hands multiple times through corporate mergers, acquisitions, or informal arrangements that were never properly documented with the USPTO.

-Drafting Patent Assignment Agreements
+What Goes Into Drafting Patent Assignment Agreements?

 Key Assignment Provisions